jeremydaly/serverless-mysql/README.md

 ```

 ### Consideration when using TypeScript
-Currently, our type definitions rely on the `mysql` module.
+Currently, our type definitions rely on the `mysql2` module.
 In order to use a custom library, you will need to do something along the following snippet:

 ```typescript